nanobox-io/nanobox-guides/articles/php/wordpress/boxfile-explained.md

 # WordPress boxfile.yml Explained

-The boxfile.yml provided in this guides provides the necessities to get a basic WordPress install up and running.
+The boxfile.yml provided in this guide includes all config options required to get a basic WordPress install up and running.
 Each of the config options are explained below.

 ```yaml
 code.build: